Breaking Shoes In—Fast!

 The beautiful thing about 2017 is that someone else has probably already experienced your problem, figured out how to fix it, and slapped it up on the Internet.

 The Internet knows everything, thus I know everything.

-Google has taught me to expertly fix a derailed zipper, get red whine out of camel-colored pants, and break new leather pumps in in 5 minutes.
+Google has taught me to expertly fix a derailed zipper, get red wine out of camel-colored pants, and break new leather pumps in five minutes.

 The pumps in questions are this tan, Calvin Klein kitten-heel pair that I wore for my sister's wedding last Fall.
 After we walked a few blocks around downtown Portland to take photos and stood still for 20 minutes during the ceremony, my feet were screaming at me.
 They wanted to die.

 Today, almost a year later, is my best friend's wedding.
 And unfortunately, these little Calvin Klein screamers are the only ones I own that match my dress.
 They have only been worn once to a wedding last year and were nowhere near broken in.

 This made me go, "There's gotta be a better way!"

 So I Googled "How to Break in Shoes Quickly" and found out what to do.

 1. Put on thick socks and put the shoes on